 We have supported neighborhood revitalization in the Chicago metropolitan area since our founding.
-We have learned important lessons from four decades of investing in constructive community change-for example, the importance of investments in not only individual programs and projects, but also in the strength of neighborhoods.
-We find that when local partners work together across areas of interest, organizations significantly increase positive outcomes in areas such as youth programming and violence prevention, affordable housing and commercial development, and foreclosure prevention and mitigation.
+We have learned important lessons from four decades of investing in constructive community change—for example, the importance of investments in individual programs and projects and in investments that strengthen neighborhoods.

 Infrastructure Support Organizations